Japan's Culinary Obsession

 Futomaki

-太巻, "thick, large or fat rolls" is a large cylindrical piece like Makiushi, usually with nori on the outside but bigger in size.
-A Kansai dish that originated as a festival food but is now popular throughout Japan.
+太巻, "thick, large or fat rolls" is a larger round piece like Makiushi, usually with nori on the outside but bigger in size that usually contains anywhere from four to ten or more different ingredients.
+Futomaki is Kansai dish that originated as a festival food, but is now popular throughout Japan.

 Hosomaki